 Images from the Cavaliers' 9-7 victory over the Princeton Tigers (March 16, 2013)

-In addition, the Cavaliers have reached the finals of the NCAA championships eight times and have played in the title game of the ACC Tournament in nine of the 15 years it has been contested--more than any other team in the conference.
+In addition, the Cavaliers have reached the finals of the NCAA championships eight times and have played in the title game of the ACC Tournament in nine of the 16 years it has been contested.
 It is a remarkable consistency matched by no other Division I coach in the country.

 Yet Myers' contributions include much more than simply winning games.
 She has already produced eight national players of the year, three national rookies of the year and 11 members of the United States National Lacrosse Squads.
 Myers has also been a member of the Tewaaraton coaches' committee that selects the nation's top lacrosse player.

 Cavaliers under her direction have won NCAA Woman of the Year honors, led the nation in both scoring and in defense and have been honored as Tewaaraton Trophy finalists.
 Myers serves on a number of committees for the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) and is an accomplished clinician who has made a number of appearances at camps and association meetings across the country.

 Myers' 2013 Cavalier squad played one of the toughest schedules in the nation, taking on five top-10-ranked teams in the first six games of the season.
 Fourteen of the season's 21 games were against top-20 opponents.
 Led by third-team All-American sophomore attacker Casey Bocklet, the team rattled off four victories in the final six games of the year, including upsets of No. 7 Duke and No. 6 Georgetown, to advance to the third round of the NCAA Tournament.